-The audit committee, which consists of Oliver Kubli, Alain Munoz and James I. Healy, assists our board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
+The audit committee, which consists of Berndt A.E.
+Modig, Oliver Kubli and Calvin W. Roberts, assists our board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
 In addition, the audit committee is directly responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-Mr. Kubli serves as Chairman of the committee.
-The audit committee consists exclusively of members of our supervisory board who are financially literate, and Mr. Kubli is considered an "audit committee financial expert" as defined by the SEC.
-Our board of directors has determined that Mr. Kubli and Mr. Munoz satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act.
+Mr. Modig serves as chairman of the committee.
+The audit committee consists exclusively of members of our board of directors who are financially literate, and Mr. Modig and Mr. Kubli are considered "audit committee financial experts" as defined by the SEC.
+Our board of directors has determined that Mr. Modig, Mr. Kubli and Mr. Roberts satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act.